-For federal and state income tax purposes (with the exception of the State of Texas), the predecessor company was a limited liability company in which income tax liabilities and/or benefits were passed through to our predecessor company's unitholders.
-Our predecessor company did not directly pay federal and state income taxes and recognition was not given to federal and state income taxes for the operations of our predecessor company resulting in an effective tax rate of zero for the two months ended February 28, 2017.
+For federal and state income tax purposes (with the exception of the State of Texas), the predecessor company was a limited liability company in which income tax liabilities and/or benefits were passed through to the Predecessor's unitholders.
+The Predecessor did not directly pay federal and state income taxes and recognition was not given to federal and state income taxes for the operations of the predecessor company resulting in an effective tax rate of zero for the two months ended February 28, 2017.
 The successor company was formed as a C Corporation.